followcat/checkmate/knowledge/training/howto_install_taurus.rst

 The following softwares are also need to be installed in python 2.7 virtual environment in order to run our new pytango component_2 combining with taurus.

     5. boost_python, should install the same version as in python 3.3.

-       After boost_python installed, a new environment variable BOOST_ROOT_PY2 should be set to boost_python installation directory.
+    6. numpy
+        pip install numpy==1.7.0.

-    6. PyTango, should install the same version as in python 3.3.
+    7. PyTango, should install the same version as in python 3.3.

+pos-install: After this virtualenv created, new environment variables PY2_VIRTUAL_ENV and BOOST_ROOT_PY2 should be set to the shell that execute our checkmate test.